-In the autumn, the deciduous forest trees lose their leaves in preparation for winter.
+In the autumn, the temperate deciduous forest trees lose their leaves in preparation for winter.
 From lack of chlorophyll, the leaves become many-colored, blazing with reds, golds and oranges.
-A unique factor of many of the trees in the deciduous woods is their seasonality--in the fall, they lose their leaves, in the winter, all is bleak and life goes on underground, in the spring, the leaves bud out again, and summer brings a full, leafy canopy.
-Other plants in this forest live in the middle zone (saplings, small trees), lower middle zone (shrubs), the herb layer of wildflowers and ferns and on the ground, the moss, lichen and fungi.
+A unique factor of many of the trees in the deciduous woods, unlike rainforest trees, is their seasonality--in the fall, they lose their leaves, in the winter, all is bleak and life goes on underground, in the spring, the leaves bud out again, and summer brings a full, leafy canopy.
+There are many types of plants in the forest that live in the middle zone (saplings, small trees), lower middle zone (shrubs), the herb layer of wildflowers and ferns and on the ground, the moss, lichen and fungi.

 Small trees and saplings make up this stratum.
 It includes not only the younger trees that may or may not grow to maturity depending on sunlight coming through the taller trees, but also smaller flowering trees such as dogwood and redbud, which decorate the deciduous forest in the spring.
 Ginko, shadbush and serviceberry trees also inhabit this stratum of the forest.